OpenDataScotland/jkan/_datasets/highland+council-flare+zones+%28simplify10m%29.md

 date_updated: '2016-07-15'
 license: No licence
 maintainer: Highland Council
-notes: "<p>Flare Zones within the Highland Council Area.
+notes: "<p>Flare Zones within The Highland Council Area.
 A Flare Zone is an administrative\
   \ area referred to within the operations for Environmental Health.
 Flare is the\
   \ Information Management System used within the Environmental Health Function of\
   \ The Highland Council - this database is also known as CIVICA APP.
 Please note\